rsyncOSX/RsyncUIdocs/content/post/Built.md

 And I believe there is no wright or wrong in development.
 Each developer and team chooses their way to developed based on their skills and what they want to achieve.
 I know my own code and I have no issues understanding what my code is doing.
 And as times go on, in my opinion, I do changes in code to the better.
 But I fully understand other developers might have some issues understanding my code.

-# Why not App Store (yet)
+# Why not App Store

-One important requirement for macOS apps on Apple App Store is, quote Apple: *"To distribute a macOS app through the Mac App Store, you must enable the App Sandbox capability."* There are restrictions what an app can do inside the App Sandbox and one restriction is not allowed to access local .dotfiles outside catalogs like the Documents catalog.
+One important requirement for macOS apps on Apple App Store is, quote Apple: *"To distribute a macOS app through the Mac App Store, you must enable the App Sandbox capability."* There are restrictions what an app can do inside the App Sandbox.
+It is not allowed to execute command line utilities like `/usr/bin/rsync`  and is not allowed to access local .dotfiles outside catalogs like the Documents catalog.
+The most serious showstopper is not allowed to execute rsync.

 One important feature for RsyncUI is passwordless login by ssh to remote servers.
 Passwordless login by ssh is by ssh-keys and default ssh-key is:
 ```bash
 ~/.ssh/id_rsa
 ```